Sonia Elise RollandProfessor of Law and Faculty Co-Director, LLM and International Programs

 Professor Rolland's current research focuses on trade and development in international economic law.
 Her book, "Development at the WTO" (Oxford University Press; hardbound 2012, paperback 2013), proposes a legal framework for development at the WTO, combining an analysis of substantive law and institutional perspectives.
 Through the exploration of different subject matters, she examines the intersection of legal regimes to improve the understanding of an increasingly multi-layered international and transnational legal order.

-Prior to joining the law school faculty in 2009, she served as a visiting research scholar at Columbia University Law School in 2006, and taught as a visiting professor at the University of Michigan Law School.
+Sonia Rolland has visited as a faculty member at Georgetown University, the University of Michigan and was a Visiting Research Scholar at Columbia University School of Law.
+She has also lectured at the University of Cambridge, the London School of Economics, Seikei University (Tokyo) and other prominent institutions in Europe, Asia and the Pacific.
 Professor Rolland currently serves as vice-chair of the International Economic Law Interest Group of the American Society of International Law.
-Professor Rolland clerked for H.E.
+She clerked for H.E.
 Gilbert Guillaume and H.E.
 Ronny Abraham at the International Court of Justice.

 Fields of Expertise